iamhassansami/ATM-using-c-N-tier-architecture-/README.md

 # ATM-using-c#-N-tier-architecture-

-ATM implementation with costumer and administration controls.
+ATM implementation with customer and administration controls.

 Admin can